H3lsoe/H3lsoe.github.io/_posts/2025-03-17-embedded-bokeh-plot.markdown

-Additional clusters occur in the Mission District and along busy transit corridors and nightlife areas, emphasizing a clear link between urban mobility, socioeconomic factors, and drug crimes.
+Additional clusters occur in the Southern District along busy public transport hubs and nightlife areas, emphasizing a clear link between urban mobility and drug crimes.
 Such geographic insights can help direct targeted interventions, combining community-driven solutions with focused policing to manage these hotspots effectively.
-Understanding these areas and their characteristics helps policymakers develop integrated responses, blending law enforcement with public health strategies such as harm reduction programs, rehabilitation, and improved social services.